How selling gold from Betws-y-Coed by post works

 How long does a parcel from Betws-y-Coed take to reach you?

 Royal Mail Special Delivery from Betws-y-Coed normally reaches us the next working morning.
 We assess, XRF-test and weigh your items on the day they arrive and email the written offer the same day.
-If you accept, payment goes by Faster Payments and usually clears within minutes.
+If you accept, payment is sent by Faster Payments within one working hour of your acceptance.

 Can I ask questions before I post anything?